ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ###### 10.9.1.2.2 List Field Complexity

-When a GraphQL field type is a `LIST`, the complexity value will not be depended on the number of elements in the returned list.
-Users are advised to consider the complexity of retrieving a list of values, when assigning complexity value to a particular field.
+When a GraphQL field type is a `LIST`, the complexity value will not be dependent on the number of elements in the returned list.
+Users are advised to consider the complexity of retrieving a list of values when assigning a complexity value to a particular field.

 ###### 10.9.1.2.3 Hierarchical Resource Paths Complexity